Castles and Palaces

 Baqcheh Jooq Palace

-Baqcheh-Jooq Palace Facts
+Baqcheh-Jooq Palace History

-Baqcheh-Jooq Palace (english: Joogh Garden) was commissioned by Iqbal-ol-Saltaneh Makui, one of Mozafaredin Shah’s commanders.
+Baqcheh-Jooq Palace (English: Joogh Garden) was commissioned by Iqbal-ol-Saltaneh Makui, one of Mozafaredin Shah’s commanders.

 This palace is a major tourist attraction due to its location on the Turkey-Europe road route.